 How To Make Devil's Food Cake

-These cakes are almost too easy!
-Start by mixing together all of the dry ingredients except the insant coffee granules.
+1. Start by mixing together all of the dry ingredients except the instant coffee granules.

-Spread half of the remaining ganache on top of the cake.
+8. Spread half of the remaining ganache on top of the cake.
 Use what's left of the ganache to cover the sides.
 I use a long palette knife (flat spatula) to evenly spread the ganache.
+With some extra smoothing, its ready to serve!

 Devil's Food Cake